 This article is for accounts with RegEx search enabled on their Translation Memory.

 RegEx, or regular expression, is a sequence of characters that specifies a search pattern in text, and although it is a super powerful method of searching, RegEx isn't quick and easy to understand.
 Sometimes you just need it broken down into a language you are familiar with.
 Don't worry, we got you.
-Here is a collection of example RegEx patterns you can use to find your strings in the TM, in a language we all understand (somewhat) - emoji's 😊
+Here is a collection of example RegEx patterns you can use to find translation units in the TM, in a language we all understand (somewhat) - emoji's 😊

 Does Not Contain